vmware-archive/hillview/docs/userManual.md

 ![Specifying database connections](db-menu-mysql.png)

 * database kind: A drop-down menu indicating the kind of database to load data from.
-Currently we support 'mysql', 'greenplum', and 'cassandra'.
+Currently we support 'mysql', and 'greenplum'.
 Each of these is discussed in a separate section below.

 * host: The network name of a machine hosting the database.